 Iford Manor Garden was recently awarded the “Making Customers Smile” and “Best Social Media Campaign” awards in the 2018 BOA Business Awards.
 It is a previous winner of the “Little Treasures of Britain” award in the 2017 Group Travel Awards and has been listed by Vogue as their 5th favourite garden to visit in the UK (2017).
 In 1998, The Peto Garden was awarded the HHA/ Christies “Garden of the Year” award.

-Kindly note that due to the steep nature of the Grade 1 listed historic garden, whose design is characterised by narrow, uneven paths and steep steps (without handrails) accessibility can be challenging in areas.
+Due to the steep nature of the Grade 1 listed historic garden, whose design is characterised by narrow, uneven paths and steep steps (without handrails) accessibility can be challenging in areas.
 We therefore recommend that visitors call ahead of their visit to discuss their needs.
 Visitors who require sticks to steady themselves regularly visit without problem, but wheelchair and walking frame users can only access part of the garden.
 A disabled toilet is available

 April – September 2019; Weds – Sun; 11am – 4pm (last entry 3.30pm)